 In this website, the FDA describes POP and SUI, the different surgical and non-surgical treatment options, recommendations for health care providers that treat women with POP and/or SUI, recommendations for patients who are considering surgery for these conditions and steps to report problems to the FDA.
 This information is to help patients make informed decisions about their health care and to facilitate a discussion between patients and their health care providers about treatment options.
 The information provided on this website is not meant to replace a discussion with your health care provider.

-- FDA Press Release: FDA issues proposals to address risks associated with surgical mesh for transvaginal repair of pelvic organ prolapse
+- FDA Press Release: FDA strengthens requirements for surgical mesh for the transvaginal repair of pelvic organ prolapse to address safety risks

 - Press Release: Surgical placement of mesh to repair pelvic organ prolapse poses risks [ARCHIVED]